 Noelle Arnold, PhD, Professor of Educational Administration; Senior Associate Dean

 Noelle Arnold, PhD is a professor of educational administration and the senior associate dean in the College of Education and Human Ecology at The Ohio State University.
 Prior to this, appointment Dr. Arnold was the Director for the Education Doctorate (EdD) program in Educational Administration in the Department of Educational Studies at Ohio State.
 Dr. Arnold has written and presented extensively and has 9 books published or in press and more than 70 publications.
 Her most recent book is the 2nd Edition of the Handbook for Urban Educational Leadership and Companion Guide for the Handbook of Urban Educational Leadership (forthcoming, 2021).
 Dr. Arnold work has received awards or subawards over $7 million.
 She has also served as a contractor on grants in excess of $5 million.
 A former administrator at the district and state level, Dr. Arnold also serves as a consultant throughout the US advising districts on diversity and inclusion, and teaching and leading in urban and rural contexts.
 Dr. Arnold’s research agenda terms context-based interdisciplinary research with a focus on disparities and her research has yielded $2.3 million in internal and external funding.
 In addition, Dr. Arnold’s scholarship was one of only four authors’ works submitted to the United States Senate for Emerging Peer Reviewed Research on Educational Leadership, Policy and Literacy in Black and Brown Communities.
 Dr. Arnold was the first African American female to serve as President for the University Council for Educational Administration (UCEA).
 Dr. Arnold was named to the 2022 “Future 50” class, awarded by Columbus CEO for leaders and visionaries who advance the city of Columbus, OH.

-Ryann Randall, is Program Specialist and Assistant to the Associate Dean.
+Ryann Randall, is program specialist and assistant to the associate dean.
 She completed her Bachelor of Science in Fashion Retail Studies and Masters of Arts program at The Ohio State University.
 Ryann coordinates all office operations for the Office of Equity, Diversity and Global Engagement and the office programming.
 Her future plans include, earning a graduate degree with a focus on diversity, justice, multiculturalism and equity studies in order to design arts- and community-based programs for young people in urban contexts.

 Tei Street, Education Director of Health Sciences Academies, Partners Achieving Community Transformation (PACT) Initiative